kpradeep12/code-blogger/_posts/2019-02-16-light-weight-sql-kotlin-library.md

 ### Conclusion

-We used **Exposed** SQL library to perform CRUD operations on h2 database.
+In this article we learned using **Exposed** SQL library to perform CRUD operations on h2 database and here is the [link](https://github.com/kpradeep12/myprojects/tree/master/kotlin-exposed) for the code.